NeuroJSON/jnifti/JNIfTI_specification.md

-JNIfTI: An extensible file format for storage and interchange of neuroimaging data
+JNIfTI: a JSON/binary JSON extension to the NIfTI-1/2 formats
 ============================================================

 - **Status of this document**: This document is currently under development.
-- **Copyright**: (C) 2019-2020 Qianqian Fang <q.fang at neu.edu>,
+- **Copyright**: (C) 2019-2025 Qianqian Fang <q.fang at neu.edu>,
-                     2020  Edward Xu <xu.ed at husky.neu.edu>
+                     2020  Edward Xu <xu.ed at northeastern.edu>
 - **License**: Apache License, Version 2.0
-- **Version**: V1 (Draft 1)
+- **Version**: V1 (Draft 2)
 - **Abstract**:

-> JNIfTI is a highly extensible file format developed for the storage, interchange and processing of neuroimaging data.
-Built upon the JData specification, a JNIfTI file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (UBJSON) serialization format.
+> This specification defines the JNIfTI standard format.
+The JNIfTI format allows one to store and extend the widely used NIfTI format (.nii) using JavaScript Object Notation (JSON) [RFC4627] and binary JSON serialization methods.
-This further allows JNIfTI to store not only neuroimaging data formatted in the NIfTI-1, NIfTI-2, and Analyze7.5 specifications, but also non-array-based and complex data structures, such as neuroimaging metadata, using simple syntax.
-To enhance accessibility, JNIfTI files can be directly parsed by most existing JSON and UBJSON parsers.
-Advanced features include optional hierarchical data storage, image data grouping, data compression, streaming and encryption as permitted by JData data serialization framework.
+It loss-lessly maps all NIfTI-1 and NIfTI-2 headers and data structures to a human-readable JSON-based wrapper.
+Use of JSON and JNIfTI formats to store NIfTI data makes it possible to rapidly index, exchange, and query large amount of NIfTI datasets and metadata using modern database engines where JSON is used as the underlying data exchange format.
+With the extension of JData annotations, JNIfTI also permits optional hierarchical data storage, image data grouping, data compression, streaming and encryption.

 ## Table of Content